-6.4.2 Change of species - NESMA approach (Option 2)
+6.4.2 Change of species - Proposed NESMA approach (Option 2)

-Table 6-18 outlines the social, economic, cultural and environmental effects that could arise from the NESMA option, and the costs and benefits of those effects.
+Table 6-18 outlines the social, economic, cultural and environmental effects that could arise from the proposed NESMA option, and the costs and benefits of those effects.

-Assessment matter Comment Effects The effects of the NES-MA approach are the same as those identified in Table 6-4, as change of species would occur at the same time as obtaining replacement consent under the NES-MA, with the exception of: a reduction in social and cultural effects of loss of participation in consent processes for change of species under Categories 3 and 4, where public or limited notification is not precluded additional management of the potential environmental effects of new species through additional matters of discretion to address genetic effects of escapees, cultural effects of translocation of taonga species and hydrodynamic effects Costs and benefits The costs and benefits of the NES-MA approach are the same as those identified in Table 6-4, as change of species would occur at the same time as obtaining replacement consent under the NES-MA, with the exception of: a potential benefit to marine farmers through providing a consistent set of matters that would be considered for changing species, and reducing those matters for change of species under Categories 1 and 2 Quantified costs and benefits The costs and benefits of the change of species provisions on their own (as opposed to as part of a replacement consent process) have not been quantified.
+Assessment matter Comment Effects • The effects of the proposed NESMA approach are the same as those identified in Table 6-4, as change of species would occur at the same time as obtaining replacement consent under the proposed NESMA, with the exception of: a reduction in social and cultural effects of loss of participation in consent processes for change of species under clauses 31, 34 and 37 of the proposed NESMA, where public or limited notification is not precluded additional management of the potential environmental effects of new species through additional matters of discretion to address genetic effects of escapees and hydrodynamic effects Costs and benefits • The costs and benefits of the proposed NESMA approach are the same as those identified in Table 6-4, as change of species would occur at the same time as obtaining replacement consent under the proposed NESMA, with the exception of: a potential benefit to marine farmers through providing a consistent set of matters that would be considered for changing species Quantified costs and benefits • The costs and benefits of the change of species provisions on their own (as opposed to as part of a replacement consent process) have not been quantified.
 Work by NZIER indicates a neutral to small positive benefit